Molecular communication in one-dimensional channels with active transport and crowding: Introduction

 Another class of efforts has been targeted at understanding how channel capacity changes due to the mode of transport of the molecules \cite{pierobon_capacity_2013, kadloor2012molecular,gregori2010new,cobo2010bacteria}.
 At the cellular level, the primary modes of transport are either diffusion or molecular motor-driven active transport~\cite{phillips2012physical}.
 Diffusion is an equilibrium transport process where molecules are transported through their incessant collision with the surrounding molecules, resulting in unbiased random walks.
-Active transport, in contrast, is a nonequilibrium transport process, where transport is facilitated by molecular motor proteins, which consume ATP to transport a molecule in a biased fashion~\cite{ramaswamy2010mechanics}.
+Active transport, in contrast, is a nonequilibrium transport process which converts a fuel, such as ATP, to mechanical work required for transport~\cite{ramaswamy2010mechanics}.
+Common examples include animal locomotion and the transport facilitated by molecular motor proteins, which consume ATP to transport a molecule in a biased fashion.

 A simple model for understanding active transport is a biased random walk.
-In a previous work~\cite{sarkar2023efficacy}, we investigated whether active transport is always a better option than diffusive transport in MC channels.
+In a previous work, we investigated whether active transport is always a better option than diffusive transport in MC channels ~\cite{sarkar2023efficacy}.
 We showed that diffusive transport is a better alternative for short communication channels, which may have led to the evolution of the cellular signaling cascades found in modern cells.
 For example, in bacteria, where the communication distances are shorter, two-step DCs are predominant, whereas, in eukaryotes, where the communication has to be carried over much larger distances, signals are transmitted through many intermediate steps, where molecules are often transmitted diffusively~\cite{lim2014cell}.
 Conversely, all long-distance communication in eukaryotes is carried by molecular motors.
 A well-known example is the transmission of signals through axon~\cite{phillips2012physical,milo2010bionumbers}.